Customs regulations for travellers to Ireland

 Certain goods cannot be imported to Ireland or can only be imported under licence.

-The main items that cannot be imported or must be imported under licence are:
+Examples of items that cannot be imported (or must be imported under licence):

 - Explosives and fireworks

 - Indecent or obscene material (books, periodicals, prints and video recordings)